Festo-se/cyclonedx-editor-validator/docs/available_commands.md

             "id": {
                 # Could be any one of the identifying properties in CycloneDX.
                 # Multiple identifiers are not allowed (with the special exception of name,
-                # group and version/version_range which are only valid together)
+                # group and version which are only valid together)
                 "cpe": "CPE of target component goes here" },
             "set": {